mollystass/molly-stass/README.md

 ---

-*Made with caffeine and strong opinions about button labels.*
+*L3 Content Designer working toward L4.
+Strong opinions about button labels, self-exclusion UX, and whether "alerts" and "limits" are actually the same thing (they're not).*